oroinc/platform/src/Oro/Bundle/TagBundle/Resources/doc/api/tag.md

 #### get_relationship

-Retrieve an ID of the organization that a specific tag record belongs to.
+Retrieve the ID of the organization that a specific tag record belongs to.

 #### update_relationship